Skip to main content

 4. You're Doing Tasks Below Your Rate

 If you bill clients at $150/hour but spend 10 hours a week on admin, bookkeeping, or scheduling, you're effectively paying yourself $150/hour to do $20/hour work.
-That's $1,300 per week in lost productive capacity.
+That's $1,500 per week in lost productive capacity.

-Slow service doesn't just cost you the current project — it costs you referrals, reviews, and repeat business.
+Slow service doesn't just cost you the current project.
+It costs you referrals, reviews, and repeat business.
 The compounding damage is far more expensive than a hire.

 The Bottom Line

 You don't need to be 100% sure you can afford a hire before you make one.
 You need to be sure you can't afford *not* to.
-If three or more of these signs describe your situation, the cost of waiting is higher than the cost of hiring.
+If three or more of these signs describe your situation, the cost of waiting is almost certainly higher than the cost of hiring.

-Want to know if the numbers actually work?
 Run your revenue and expenses through our free Can I Afford to Hire Calculator to see exactly what a new hire would mean for your bottom line.

 Related Calculators